swiftlang/swift-evolution/proposals/0147-move-unsafe-initialize-from.md

 The addition of the new method does not affect source compatibility.
 The deprecation of the old method does, but since this is a fundamentally unsound operation that cannot be fixed except via a source-breaking change, it should be aggressively deprecated and then removed.

-The knock-on ability to remove the version of `Array.append(contentsOf:)` that takes a collection does not affect source compatability since the version for sequences will be called for collections instead.
+The knock-on ability to remove the version of `Array.append(contentsOf:)` that takes a collection does not affect source compatibility since the version for sequences will be called for collections instead.

 ## Effect on ABI stability